 Impact stories of the Alt Protein Project

-With more than 70 university chapters worldwide, student leaders of the Alt Protein Project accomplish new feats every day across our five core objectives: education, research, innovation, community, and awareness.
+With more than 60 university groups worldwide, student leaders of the Alt Protein Project accomplish new feats every day across our five core objectives: education, research, innovation, community, and awareness.

 Overview

-Since its inception in 2020, the Alt Protein Project (APP) has expanded from five pilot universities to over 70 universities in 20 countries.
-In the past four years, the APP community has grown tremendously–and so has its impact on the alternative protein movement.
+The Alt Protein Project (APP) community has expanded from five pilot universities to over 60 universities in 20 countries since its inception in 2020, and the resulting impact on the alternative protein ecosystem has grown alongside it.
 Scroll through this impact page for a glimpse at the incredible alternative protein accomplishments students are driving forward on their campuses and beyond.

 Education